python-trio/snekomatic/README.rst

 - A master "app account" that your bot can use to access all those virtual accounts

+And what if you want to make a simple little private bot just for your project?
+Then during the "creation" phase you tick an extra checkbox that makes it so that only you're allowed "install" the app, and no-one else can.
+Everything else is exactly the same.

 It's pretty complicated, but fortunately, we can hide most of the complexity inside a library.